 - May include harvest participation

 Not all amenities matter equally.
-Prioritize these for the best experience.
+Prioritize these for the best villa experience.

 Must-Have Features